-Collaboration tools are becoming vital to how businesses work and grow, offering solutions that increase productivity and workforce collaboration.
+Collaboration tools are becoming vital to the way businesses work and grow, offering solutions that increase productivity and workforce collaboration.

-A report by Accenture, ‘How collaboration technologies are improving process, workforce and business performance’, notes that while collaborative technology solutions have been around for many years, organisations are not yet deriving the transformational benefits they should be.
+A report by Accenture, “How collaboration technologies are improving process, workforce and business performance”, notes that while collaborative technology solutions have been around for years, organisations are not yet deriving the transformational benefits they should be.

 “Companies need their critical workforces to perform smarter, faster and more productively.
 Achieving that goal requires embedding collaborative technologies deep into processes and incentivising collaborative behaviours – ultimately transforming the way organisations turn knowledge into action.
 Collaboration platforms should do more than help employees talk about their work; they should create new ways for employees to do their work.” – Accenture

-The report points out that while there is no lack of collaboration technologies in the marketplace, citing Facebook-like social platforms such as Chatter, Yammer and Jive, as well as employee crowdsourcing tools such as AnswerHub and Spigit, these tools cannot just be about better knowledge sharing – they also need to improve the speed and effectiveness of work.
+The report points out that there is no lack of collaboration technologies in the marketplace, citing Facebook-like social platforms such as Chatter, Yammer and Jive, as well as employee crowdsourcing tools such as AnswerHub and Spigit.
+However, these tools cannot just be about better knowledge sharing – they also need to improve the speed and effectiveness of work.

 Leaders are already convinced of the need for technologies that improve collaboration.
 A 2013 Avanade survey found that 77% of decision makers are using such technologies, and 82% of businesses that use collaboration tools want to use even more in the future.
 However, many believe there is greater value to be had.
 According to a 2011 Forrester Research report, 64% of executives surveyed said their companies were realising only a subset of potential benefits from collaboration technologies.

-The fact is that beyond making it easier for employees to share knowledge and communicate, collaboration tools must help to evolve the speed and effectiveness of how work is done, and lead to better results, greater innovation and higher productivity.
-Without effective collaboration technology, companies will experience work fragmentation and disorganisation and, above all, inconsistency in work, all of which will have an impact on the realisation of goals.
+The fact is that beyond making it easier for employees to share knowledge and communicate, collaboration tools must help to evolve the speed and effectiveness of how work is done, and lead to better results, greater innovation, and higher productivity.
+Without effective collaboration technology, companies will experience work fragmentation and disorganisation and, above all, inconsistency in work, all of which will have an impact their goals.

 DID YOU KNOW?